adafruit/Adafruit_CircuitPython_CharLCD/README.md

 Introduction
 ============

-This repo is compatable with standard Character LCDs.
+This repo is compatible with standard Character LCDs.

-Compatable with CircuitPython Versions: 1.0.0
+Compatible with CircuitPython Versions: 1.0.0

 Dependencies
 =============